42ways/simple-keystore/README.md

 # simple-keystore

-This is a very simple keystore, implemented for a small team in the early 2000s to track and share stuff like infrastructure information, credentials etc. using PGP encryption.
+This is a very simple encrypted storage to track and share stuff like infrastructure information, credentials etc. using PGP encryption, implemented for our small team in the early 2000s.

-To keep it simple and convinient, scripts and data are stored together in the same repository.
-The update of your workspace (retrieval of the latest data), the commit of changed data and the push to the repository are all part of the scripts (using git).
+To keep it simple and convenient, scripts and data are stored together in the same repository.
+Updating your workspace (retrieval of the latest data), commiting changes and pushing back to the repository are all handled by the scripts (using git).

 ## Usage

+The system basically consists of two bash scripts.

 ### show-keys

 Update the workspace, decrypt the file `keys.asc` to `keys` and show it's contents on the console (using `less`).

-The file `keys.asc` has to be encypted using your public pgp-key in order to be able to decrypt it.
+The file `keys.asc` has to be encypted using your public PGP key in order to be able to decrypt it.

 The temporary plain text files will be overridden with random data.